developertogo/yummy-meals-microservice/README.md

 Don't worry too much about where it falls in the spectrum though; it's more important that when we talk about your code that you recognize the tradeoffs you made and what you can cut/add if asked to move in either direction.

 In particular, if there's a (well respected) library or framework that you would like to use as part of your implementation, please use it.
-We're here to make working software that helps get yummy food to families, not to reimplement bcrypt.
+We're here to make working software that helps get `Yummy Meals` food to families, not to re-implement bcrypt.

 The rspec test
 --------------

-After resetting the database, the [rspec test](https://github.com/helloyumi/yummy-test/blob/master/spec/api/v1/orders_spec.rb) pings `GET /api/v1/orders` with various parameters and examines the json response.
+After resetting the database, the `rspec test` pings `GET /api/v1/orders` with various parameters and examines the json response.
 The spec can be split out five sections:

 - Examining the contents of the json for a single record
 - Sorting
 - Filtering